 Be sure you have a STURDY tripod – the key word here is sturdy.
 I can’t tell you how many people have shown up at workshops with a beautiful $2000 camera and a flimsy $50 tripod.
 This will not hold your expensive camera or be sturdy enough to produce the results you want.
 If you don’t know what to get, ask us for recommendations.

 All of our accommodations are eco-friendly lodges close to the workshop locations.
 In order for us to secure these accommodations, be sure to book your workshop with us early.

 Be open to new ideas – that’s why you came to the workshop.
 Listen to what we have to say.
 You might think you have a good handle on your photographic technique, but you never know, you might pick up a few gems that will help you become a better photographer.

-Every pro photographer has a different work flow and by shooting with a pro, you can be exposed to a different shooting method and how we get those great shots.
-At Jansen Photo Expeditions, both my husband and myself teach with a little different approach to landscape photography and photo editing.
+Every pro photographer has a different workflow and by shooting with a pro, you can be exposed to a different shooting method and how we get those great shots.
+At Jansen Photo Expeditions, both my husband and I teach with a little different approach to landscape photography and photo editing.
 By being exposed to different techniques, it only helps a student to see options that work best for them.

 Be ready to make new friends

 On our workshops, our small groups often create a camaraderie of like-minded creative individuals.
 That’s part of the whole photography workshop experience.
 If you prefer to not be social, that is fine, you are welcome to shoot on your own or opt for a private workshop.